ConstructionPlacements

 16. Exyte GmbH (M+W Group) (Germany) – High-Tech Facility Builder for Hyperscalers

-Exyte specializes in complex high-tech facilities, bringing semiconductor cleanroom expertise to data center construction.
+Exyte specializes in complex high-tech facilities, bringing semiconductor cleanroom expertise directly to data center construction—a rare and valuable crossover capability for AI-ready, high-density builds.

 17. China Communications Services (CCS) (China) – Telecom-Grade Data Center Constructor

-CCS, the engineering arm of China Telecom, extends its services globally with massive scale capabilities.
+CCS, the engineering arm of China Telecom, extends its data center construction services globally with unmatched domestic scale and telecom-grade reliability engineering.

 Leading Colocation and Platform Providers